Languages of Peru: Aymara

-Amazonian Languages
+Amazonian languages

 The rest of the Indigenous languages of Peru have more than 105 thousand speakers in total, and are located mostly in the east and north part of the country, specifically in Loreto, Madre de Dios, and Ucayali.
 The northern part of Peru (Loreto) is probably the most diverse part of the country from a linguistic standpoint since that part contains an abundance of the small families of languages and isolated languages.

-In northern Peru, there are 5 small families of languages: Cahuapana, Jívara, Zápara, Peba-yagua, and Bora-witoto.
+In northern Peru, there are 5 small families of languages: Cahuapana, Chicham, Zápara, Peba-yagua, and Bora-witoto.
 These families of languages are mostly spoken in Loreto, but also in areas connected to Brazil, Colombia, and Ecuador.
 The majority of these groups were destroyed in the "Rubber Boom" at the beginning of the 20th century.
 In the Putumayo river region, the population fell from 50 thousand to between 7-10 thousand within the first decade of the 20th century.

 In the Ucayali area, Pano languages are most common, while in the high jungle of the Ucayali River basin the southern Arahuaca languages are most common.

 In the Peruvian Amazon over forty languages, which are usually grouped into 14 families and diversifying about 120 recognizable local varieties are spoken.

-Other Minority Languages
+Other minority languages

 A foreign language of a territory is a language whose historical origin is known and falls outside of said that territory and arrived in this territory through conquest, immigration, or colonization.

-Sign Language
+Sign language

 The sign language of Peru (Peruvian Sign Language) is used by the deaf community in the country.
 The 2007 census did not include any questions about the LSP, but this was corrected in 2017.

-Other Foreign Languages
+Other foreign languages

 In addition to Spanish, which is the most common foreign language, there exist other languages that also did not originate in Peru, and are spoken due to the results of migration.

 While it is true that there are many foreign colonies in Peru, the majority of these abandoned their original language.
 Within the first communities of immigrants lived people from Japan, China, and in smaller amounts people from Germany (central jungle in Pozuzo and Oxapampa), Italy (urban areas of Lima and Arequipa), and Arabic and Hindi (Urdu) areas.
-These last two are due to the recent waves of immigrants from Palestine and Pakistan.
+These last two are due to the recent waves of immigrants from Palestine and Pakistan (especially to the southern department of Tacna).
 French is also a language that is rooted in Loreto due to a campaign by the French Alliance.
-French was well received in the Peruvian population, especially in Iquiteña.
+French was well received in the Peruvian population, especially in Iquitos.
 Lately English has also had a big influence due to the number of tourists and American/British residence.
 Portuguese is also used in areas like Ucayali, Loreto, and Madre de Dios.
 These areas border Brazil, whose official language is Portuguese.